 As a parent, there are things that you can do to help relieve your child’s anxiety.
 While you might not be able to eliminate stress in its entirety, you can take their mind off their troubles.
 It’s also important to make your child feel safe and loved when they’re going through rough times.

-Check out this guide to learn more about how you can ease stress in children and help them develop valuable coping skills.
+Check out this guide to learn more about how you can ease anxiety and stress in children and help them develop valuable coping skills.

 As much as you would like to protect your child from stress, it’s not possible.
 There will always be something that has the potential to cause your child some level of anxiety.